lshpaner/eda_toolkit/source/eda_plots.rst

     :type image_path_png: str, optional
     :param image_path_svg: Directory path where generated SVG plot images will be saved.
     :type image_path_svg: str, optional
     :param save_formats: List of file formats to save the plot images in.
+Valid formats are ``'png'`` and ``'svg'``.
+If not provided, defaults to an empty list and no images will be saved.
     :type save_formats: list, optional
     :param color: List of colors to use for the plots.
 If not provided, a default color scheme is used.
     :type color: list, optional